 The Maine Broadband Coalition has launched a statewide internet speed test mapping initiative.
 The goal of the “Get Up To Speed” initiative is to gather data from across the state to generate the most comprehensive map of both the presence and quality of internet in Maine to date.
 Residents are being asked to help the initiative by taking this less-than-a-minute test to map their own speed through the Maine Broadband Coalition’s website - https://www.mainebroadbandcoalition.org The Maine Broadband Coalition will aggregate, document, and visualize the speed testing information to provide users and state officials with up-to-date service maps.
 Participants can view their results (while personal information remains confidential) and watch the public map of Maine grow in real time.

-about 4 years ago, RSU #34 Technology
+over 4 years ago, RSU #34 Technology

 RSU #34 is planning 2021-2022 school year budgets for the programs funded under the federal Elementary and Secondary Education Act (Title IA, IIA, IV-A).
 To be involved, please email Jon.Doty@rsu34.org This budgeting will be one of the agenda items at the February 1st Board Curriculum, Instruction, and Assessment Committee meeting.
 We welcome input; to provide written input or for a video link to that meeting please email Jon.Doty@rsu34.org Thanks for your input!